dev-plasmavan/sustainaboard/README.md

-# sustainaboard
+# Sustinaboard

-A household budgeting application that promotes environmentally friendly consumption activities.
+Sustainaboard is a household budgeting application with features for achieving the SDGs and OCR functionality.
+We will develop it so that it will be easy to use and popular among more people.